 What is personal injury law?

-Personal injury law is known as tort law.
-It allows an injured person to secure money for injuries they received.
-These injuries could come from another party.
+The personal injury law allows an injured person to secure money for the injuries they received.
+These injuries could come from another party or other incidents.
 As a result, there are different types of claims.

 Common claims in personal injury cases

 Any injury that is the fault of someone else is a potential personal injury case.
-Common claims include:
+For example:

 - Negligent acts: Common negligent acts include car accidents, medical malpractice, job injuries, dog bites, and fallen accidents.